autowarefoundation/autoware/sensing/pointcloud_preprocessor/docs/distortion-corrector.md

 ## Purpose

-The `distortion_corrector` is a node that compensates pointcloud distortion caused by ego vehicle's movement during 1 scan.
+The `distortion_corrector` is a node that compensates for pointcloud distortion caused by the ego-vehicle's movement during one scan.

 Since the LiDAR sensor scans by rotating an internal laser, the resulting point cloud will be distorted if the ego-vehicle moves during a single scan (as shown by the figure below).
-The node corrects this by interpolating sensor data using odometry of ego-vehicle.
+The node corrects this by interpolating sensor data using the odometry of the ego-vehicle.

 ## Inner-workings / Algorithms

-- Use the equations below (specific to the Velodyne 32C sensor) to obtain an accurate timestamp for each scan data point.
-- Use twist information to determine the distance the ego-vehicle has traveled between the time that the scan started and the corrected timestamp of each point, and then correct the position of the point.

-The offset equation is given by
-$ TimeOffset = (55.296 \mu s _SequenceIndex) + (2.304 \mu s_ DataPointIndex) $

-To calculate the exact point time, add the TimeOffset to the timestamp.
-$ ExactPointTime = TimeStamp + TimeOffset $
+The node uses twist information (linear and angular velocity) from the `~/input/twist` topic to correct each point in the point cloud.
+If the user sets `use_imu` to true, the node will replace the twist's angular velocity with the angular velocity from IMU.

+The node supports two different modes of distortion correction: 2D distortion correction and 3D distortion correction.
+The main difference is that the 2D distortion corrector only utilizes the x-axis of linear velocity and the z-axis of angular velocity to correct the point positions.
+On the other hand, the 3D distortion corrector utilizes all linear and angular velocity components to correct the point positions.

+Please note that the processing time difference between the two distortion methods is significant; the 3D corrector takes 50% more time than the 2D corrector.
+Therefore, it is recommended that in general cases, users should set `use_3d_distortion_correction` to `false`.
+However, in scenarios such as a vehicle going over speed bumps, using the 3D corrector can be beneficial.

 ![distortion corrector figure](./image/distortion_corrector.jpg)